Nevada's 15th Senate district

 Nevada's 15th Senate district is one of 21 districts in the Nevada Senate.
-It has been represented by Republican Heidi Gansert since 2016, succeeding fellow Republican Jesse Haw, who filled in the seat after Greg Brower's resignation.
+It has been represented by Democrat Angie Taylor since 2024, succeeding Republican Heidi Gansert.

 Geography

 District 15 is based in southwestern Washoe County, taking in parts of western Reno and its surrounding suburbs, including Sun Valley, Cold Springs, Mogul, and Verdi.

 The district is located entirely within Nevada's 2nd congressional district, and overlaps with the 25th and 27th districts of the Nevada Assembly.
 It borders the state of California.

 Recent election results

 Nevada Senators are elected to staggered four-year terms; since 2012 redistricting, the 15th district has held elections in presidential years.